 - Do you have any other health conditions?
 Diabetes can be associated with other health conditions such as circulatory issues.
 Therefore, the underwriters reviewing your application for coverage will want to know more about any other health conditions that you may have.
 They will take all of this into consideration when making their decision.

 In addition to your Type 1 diabetes information, the life insurance underwriters will also review the information that you included on your application for coverage.
-This will consist of data such as your age (life insurance for juvenile diabetics has special considerations), gender, height and weight, marital status, smoking or tobacco usage, occupation and income (if applicable), overall health history, and whether or not your participate in any dangerous or risky hobbies.
+This will consist of data such as your age (life insurance for juvenile diabetics has special considerations), gender, height and weight, marital status, smoking or tobacco usage, occupation and income (if applicable), overall health history, and if your hobbies include anything dangerous.

 How Much Will Your Life Insurance Policy Cost?

-When shopping for life insurance for Type 1 diabetics, it will be important that you work with a company that has access to more than just one insurer.
-This is because not all insurance companies underwrite their policies in the same manner.
+When shopping for life insurance for Type 1 diabetics, it’s vital to find an agency who will give a quote from multiple carrier, and the reason is that all carriers don’t rate the same way.
 What constitutes a decline for one insurer may be an acceptable amount of risk for another.
 Therefore, it is important to never stop trying.

 While the actual underwriting criteria may differ, most life insurance companies will have similar categories or underwriting classifications.
 These include the following: